NUS-IDS/ems_mentalhealth/annotation_tasks/README.md

 <b>Evaluation 2</b> AMT workers were chosen based on a qualification test based on EMS labels.
 Only annotators who scored at least
 80\% of the ten MH questions correctly, based on the schema definitions were able to rate the responses.

-They were paid USD 0.6 per assignment for providing the ratings along the four dimensions above (as well as how personal the response sounds).
+They were paid USD 0.6 per assignment (HIT) for providing the ratings along the four dimensions above (as well as how personal the response sounds).
 Sample Snapshots are included.

+On the AMT platform, we required the crowdworkers to have greater than 98% HIT approval rate, a minimum of 10,000 HITs, be located in the United States, and obtain 80\% or above on EMS based qualification.